Conical refraction: History

 The phenomenon of double refraction was discovered in the Iceland spar (calcite), by Erasmus Bartholin in 1669. was initially explained by Christiaan Huygens using a wave theory of light.
 The explanation was a centerpiece of his Treatise on Light (1690).
 However, his theory was limited to uniaxial crystals, and could not account for the behavior of biaxial crystals. inside the sphere.

-In 1813, David Brewster discovered that topaz has two axes of no double refraction, and subsequently others, such as aragonite, borax and mica, were identified as biaxial.
+In 1813, David Brewster discovered that topaz has two axes of no double refraction, and subsequently others, such as aragonite, borax, and mica, were identified as biaxial.
 Explaining this was beyond Huygens' theory.

 At the same period, Augustin-Jean Fresnel developed a more comprehensive theory that could describe double refraction in both uniaxial and biaxial crystals.
 Fresnel had already derived the equation for the wavevector surface in 1823, and André-Marie Ampère rederived it in 1828.
 Many others investigated the wavevector surface of the biaxial crystal, but they all missed its physical implications.
 In particular, Fresnel mistakenly thought the two sheets of the wavevector surface are tangent at the singular points (by a mistaken analogy with the case of uniaxial crystals), rather than conoidal.

 William Rowan Hamilton, in his work on Hamiltonian optics, discovered the wavevector surface has four conoidal points and four tangent conics.
 These conoidal points and tangent conics imply that, under certain conditions, a ray of light could be refracted into a cone of light within the crystal.
 He termed this phenomenon "conical refraction" and predicted two distinct types: internal and external conical refraction, corresponding respectively to the conoidal points and tangent conics.

 Hamilton announced his discovery at the Royal Irish Academy on October 22, 1832.
 He then asked Humphrey Lloyd to prove this experimentally.
-Lloyd observed external conical refraction 14 December with a specimen of arragonite from the Dollonds, which he published in February.
-He then observed internal conical refraction and published in March.
-Lloyd then combined both reports, and added details, into one paper.
+Lloyd observed external conical refraction on 14 December with a specimen of aragonite from the Dollonds, which he published in February.
+He then observed internal conical refraction and published it in March.
+Lloyd then combined both reports and added details into one paper.